How Far Is the Moon?

 Astronauts from 3 of the Apollo missions placed special reflectors on the lunar surface.

-Using these reflectors, we can determine with extreme precision how far away it is.
+Using these reflectors, we can determine with extreme precision how far away the moon is.

 In fact, we know the moon is ever so slightly moving away from the Earth by about an inch and a half per year.